denisborovikov/remote-test/README.md

 NOTES for deployed demos:

-There's a 1.5-second delay intentionally added to the API server to show how optimistic updates help to imporve response time.
+Use network throtling to see how optimistic updates help to imporve response time.

 Editing users with `id > 3` always causes a server error to demonstrate an optimistic update and fallback after the error.